Amusium

+A number of extinct Amusium species were either moved to genera such as †Costellamusiopecten, †Eburneopecten, †Pernopecten, and †Pseudentolium; or split out into the elevated subgenera †Korobkovia and †Lentipecten.

 This genus is known in the fossil record from the Carboniferous period to the Quaternary period (age range: 336.0 to 0.012 million years ago).
 These fossils have been found all over the world.